REASONER2023/reasoner2023.github.io/README.md

 ## Library

-We developed a unified framework, which includes ten well-known explainable recommender models for rating prediction, tag prediction and review generation.
+We developed a unified framework, which includes ten well-known explainable recommender models for rating prediction, top-k recommendation and review generation.

 ![图片](asset/structure.png)
 The structure of our library is shown in the figure above.
 The configuration module is the base part of the library and responsible for initializing all the parameters.
 We support three methods to specify the parameters, that is, the commend line, parameter dictionary and configuration file.
 Based on the configuration module, there are four upper-layer modules: